timescale/docs/promscale/troubleshooting.md

 # Troubleshooting Promscale
-This section contains some ideas for troubleshooting common problems experienced with Promscale.
+This section covers some common errors or problems you might run into while using with Promscale.

 <!---